Distrib-ps/PokelandTEST-1/CONTRIBUTING.md

 - **Template strings: ALWAYS** - Supported in Node 4+ and good performance in Node 6+; please start refactoring existing code over, but be careful not to use them for IDs (follow the String standards).
 Look at existing uses for guidance.

-Take "good performance" to mean "approximately on par with ES3" and "great performance" to mean "better than ES3".
+Take "good performance" to mean "approximately on par with ES3" and "great-performance" to mean "better than ES3".